alfierie/Parking-Lot-Simulation/readme.md

 # Parking Lot Simulation

-An interactive stochastic simulation of a parking lot system built with Streamlit for the **Stochastic Modeling and Simulation** course.
+An interactive stochastic simulation of a parking lot system built with Streamlit

 The simulation models vehicle arrivals, parking occupancy, and vehicle departures under uncertainty.
 Users can modify parameters in real time and observe how the parking lot behaves through a live animated visualization.